verrazzano/docs/content/en/docs/monitoring/logs/customlogging/_index.md

 ## Create Fluentd custom sidecar volumes

-Now that the Fluentd configuration ConfigMap is deployed, create volumes to grant Fluentd access to the application logs and the Fluentd configuration file.
+After the Fluentd configuration ConfigMap is deployed, create volumes to grant Fluentd access to the application logs and the Fluentd configuration file.
 ```yaml
 workload:
   apiVersion: apps/v1